lsethi123/final-project/docs/phases/phase3.md

 ### Controllers
 * UsersController (new, create)
 * SessionsController (new, create, destroy)
-* API::BookingsController (create, update) (update will be used to approve and cancel)
+* API::BookingsController (create, update, index) (update will be used to approve and cancel)
 * API::UsersController (show)

 ### Views